Akshad135/groq-cli-rust/Readme.md

   - Download the source code.
   - `cd` into the directory
   - In your terminal run `cargo build && cargo install --path .`
-  - _Note: Building requires Rust to be install and configured_
+  - _Note: Building requires Rust to be installed and configured_

 ## Usage